treeverse/lakeFS/design/open/spark-outputcommitter/committer.md

 # Why <a href="#user-content-why" id="user-content-why">#</a>

+## Summary

+The LakeFSOutputCommitter will be:

+* **Faster.** Because it uses native lakeFS features we can avoid the long troubled history of Spark writes on object stores.

+  * 3x fewer API calls than when using the FileOutputCommitter v1 algorithm (which seems the most commonly used by our users).
+Many of these are entirely useless statObject calls.
+  * 2x fewer API calls that when using the FileOutputCommitter v2 algorithm (which seems less used, and is often not as safe as the v1 algorithm).
+  * Around the same number of API calls as we would achieve if we supported the new magic committer.
+Many of these are entirely useless statObject call.
+* **Atomic.** All objects and partitions of a file appear at once as a committed object on the target branch. `_SUCCESS` files are still generated, but only as a courtesy to AirFlow and similar triggers.
+A process that examines the target branch will never see a partial state.
+* **Integrated.** A full Spark write is a native lakeFS commit, a first-class object in the lakeFS ecosystem.
+It has a commit log (useful for lineage and structured metadata tagging), it can be reverted and merged, it has clear semantics for garbage collection, etc.

 ## Issues with existing OutputCommitters

 OutputCommitters are charged with writing a directory tree (a multi-part